enonic/lib-static/README.md

 <a name="body"></a>
 ### body

 Content of the requested asset, or an error message.

+When returning a resource, this content is not a string but a **resource stream** from [ioLib](https://developer.enonic.com/docs/xp/stable/api/lib-io) (see resource.getStream).
+This works seamlessly for returning both binary and non-binary files in the response directly to browsers.
+But might be less straightforward when writing tests or otherwise intercepting the output.

 <a name="content-type"></a>
 ### contentType